YaN-3k/dots/scripts/.local/bin/README.md

 # Scripts
-You will find here my collection of scripts for my setup.
+You will find here my scripts for my setup.
 ### ascii
 * showcolors - print colors with hex codes from ~/.Xresources
 * sysinfo - show a system information